Maasai Tribe of Kenya Facts

-Times changes but the Maasai tribe Kenya people have stuck to their culture.
-These warrior-pastoralists continue to keep herds of cattle, sheep, and goats, perform age-old rites of passage, and live off the grid in traditional manyattas huts of sticks and mud.
+Times changed but the Maasai in Kenya have stuck to their culture.
+These warrior-pastoralists continue to keep herds of cattle, sheep, and goats, perform age-old rites of passage, and live off the grid in traditional Manyatta huts made of sticks and mud.

-Recently, the Maasai chief, Salaton Ole Ntutu, advised his tribe to hang on their culture while consciously adapting to the modern world being crushed by it since technology is the widely spreading and the community must absorb it while conserving their cultural, traditional and historical ways.
+Recently, the Maasai chief, Salaton Ole Ntutu, advised his tribe to stick to their culture while consciously observing the modern world trying to crush it since technology is widely spreading and the community must absorb it while conserving their cultural, traditional, and historical ways.

 In his community, Maji Moto has launched education, health, women’s rights, and conservation initiatives, which are funded in part by the Maji Moto Maasai Cultural Camp where visitors are invited to stay and experience a bit of Maasai life.

-The best and ideal way to get a great feel for Maji Moto and begin to understand the relationship that these Maasai people have with their land is to go on a walking safari in the magical Kenya with the Jewel safaris.
+The best and ideal way to get a great feel of the Maji Moto and begin to understand the relationship that these Maasai people have with their land is to go on a walking safari in magical Kenya with Jewel Safaris.

 Walking out along the Loita Plains, you’re sure to see wildlife, from wildebeests and impalas to elephants, ostriches, and more.
 The Maasai usually carry spears, just in case they encounter any predators.

-Few kilometers away, Salaton created Maji Moto’s ‘widows’ village’ to help support women who lose their husbands and are left penniless (and, more importantly, livestock-less).
+A few kilometers away, Salaton created Maji Moto’s ‘widows’ village’ to help support widows and are left penniless (and, more importantly, livestock-less).

 Here, the father of a teenage boy who has just been ritually circumcised wears a ceremonial goatskin cape and beaded headdress, while his hair is covered with sacred red ochre.

-Traditionally, young Maasai tribe Kenya warriors live in the wilderness, away from any manyattas, for long periods of time.
+Traditionally, young Maasai tribe warriors live in the wilderness, away from any Manyattas, for long periods of time.
 Salaton invites guests to see what this is like, sleeping in the bush away from the camp and, for dinner, slaughtering a goat or sheep and roasting it over a fire.

-Here, some of the camp staff are celebrating after an intense round of ‘warrior training’, which is similar to dodge ball – except that instead of a rubber ball, two teams hurl green stalks of the wild sisal plant at each other, as hard and fast as they can.
+Here, some of the camp staff are celebrating after an intense round of ‘warrior training’, which is similar to dodging a ball – except that instead of a rubber ball, two teams hurl green stalks of the wild sisal plant at each other, as hard and fast as they can.

-The world’s-famous Masai Mara wildlife reserve is only about 60km from Maji Moto.
+The world’s famous Maasai Mara National Reserve is only about 60km from Maji Moto.
 Best known for the thunderous procession of wildebeests and other ungulates that come through between July and October, any time of year is a good time to visit.

-Home to 95 species of mammals, reptiles, and amphibians, including all of the ‘Big Five’ (lions, elephants, leopards, buffaloes and rhinos), the rolling savannahs are like the backdrop of a National Geographic documentary.
+Home to over 95 species of mammals, reptiles, and amphibians, including all of the ‘Big Five’ (lions, elephants, leopards, buffaloes, and rhinos), the rolling savannahs are like the backdrop of a National Geographic documentary.

 Salaton can arrange safaris – from single-day excursions to multi-day adventures – directly from Maji Moto.
 The experience of watching these animals move and hunt in their natural habitat is simply astonishing.